shashankmanit/shashankmanit/README.md

 <!--
 **shashankmanit/shashankmanit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on Machine Learning project.
 - 🌱 I’m currently learning Deep Learning from [MIT 6.S191: Introduction to Deep Learning](https://www.youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI).
-- 👯 I’m looking to evangelize the [Full Stack Deep Learning](https://github.com/full-stack-deep-learning/course-gitbook) community.
+- 👯 I’m looking to collaborate on AI community that may give the solution for real time problems.

 <!--
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...